raugfer/bitcoin-onion/README.md

     $ sudo usermod -aG docker $USER

-(Note that you may need to log out and log back in to your session for this last change to take effect.)
+You may need to log out and log back in to your session for this last change to take effect.

 ## Storage